arogozhnikov/arogozhnikov.github.io/_remarks/2015-09-07-mlhep-slides.markdown

 permalink: /2015/09/07/mlhep-slides.html
 ---

-In the end of this August our team from Yandex organized MLHEP 2015 - summer school on Machine Learning in High Energy Physics.
+At the end of this August our team from Yandex organized MLHEP 2015 - summer school on Machine Learning in High Energy Physics.

-School lasted only for 4 days, but even in this little time we managed to teach many things.
+The school lasted only for 4 days, but even in this little time we managed to teach many things.

-School contained of two tracks: introductory and advanced, every day each track has 2 lectures + 2 practical seminars.
+The school consisted of two tracks: introductory and advanced, every day each track has 2 lectures + 2 practical seminars.
-Also in each evening there was a special physical talk by invited speakers from CERN.
+Also, each evening there was a special physics talk by invited speakers from CERN.

-No, this is not everything: we organized [inclass kaggle competition](http://inclass.kaggle.com/c/comet-track-recognition-mlhep-2015) based on the COMET tracking problem I wrote about ([part 1]({% post_url 2015-06-22-machine-learning-used-in-tracking-of%}), [part 2]({% post_url 2015-07-05-machine-learning-in-comet-experiment %})), so participants played with ML methods on real-world problem.
+No, this is not everything: we organized [an inclass kaggle competition](http://inclass.kaggle.com/c/comet-track-recognition-mlhep-2015) based on the COMET tracking problem I wrote about ([part 1]({% post_url 2015-06-22-machine-learning-used-in-tracking-of%}), [part 2]({% post_url 2015-07-05-machine-learning-in-comet-experiment %})), so participants played with ML methods on a real-world problem.

-I gave lectures on introductory track.
-This was really challenging - put the course of ML in 4 days to people who have no experience in ML and have different background (while major part of introductory track listeners were particle physicists, but this is not very helpful).
+I gave lectures on the introductory track.
+This was really challenging - to put the course of ML in 4 days to people who have no experience in ML and have different backgrounds (while the major part of introductory track listeners were particle physicists, but this was not very helpful).

 One more caveat: since the schedule was completely filled, we decided to give no tasks (and thus all the theoretical knowledge will be obtained from slides).